28 minute read time

-In fact, one of the main reasons designers have historically been against the very idea of HTML email is the poor quality of the emails they’re used to seeing.
-You know exactly what I mean: emails that use every font in the drop-down list, with a heavy preference for Comic Sans in 24pt hot pink.
-The ones with rainbow backgrounds and little animated cats at the bottom.
+One of the main reasons why designers have historically been against the very idea of HTML email is the poor quality of the emails they’re used to seeing.

 “Look how ugly they are!” designers proclaim, and promptly vow to never support HTML email.
-Unfortunately, in the real world, their valiant stand fails to create a turning point; email software manufacturers won’t take away their users’ cherished fonts and colors.
-For every designer who refuses to create well-thought-out, appealing emails, there are 24 marketing assistants with access to MicrosoftWord and a massive collection of clip-art CDs.
-Refusing to design HTML emails doesn’t stop them being sent, it just ensures that they’ll remain hideous eyesores.
+Unfortunately, their valiant stand fails to create a turning point; email software manufacturers won’t take away their users’ cherished fonts and colors.
+Refusing to design HTML emails doesn’t stop them being sent; it just ensures that they’ll remain eyesores.

-So yes, it’s actually important to have design input into emails—at least as far as publication-type emails such as newsletters are concerned.
-We can all be part of the solution to horrible-looking email, instead of just complaining about it.
-A well designed email is more readable, attractive, and effective at relaying information.
+It’s important to have design input into emails, as far as publication-type emails like newsletters are concerned.
+We can all be part of the solution to this issue.
+A well-designed email is more readable, attractive, and effective at relaying information.

-Before we launch into a discussion about designing HTML email, I’ll briefly touch on the importance of designing plain text email.
-You don’t have to be sending some fancy web-page-in-my-inbox email to benefit from design skills.
+You don’t have to be sending fancy emails to benefit from design skills.
 Even plain text, the base format for written communication, needs to be designed.

 Have you ever received plain text newsletters?
 An excellent example is this Highrise newsletter by 37 Signals:

-Notice anything?
-How about those typographic characters posing as borders?
-This is a common approach, using asterisks, equal signs, or underscores to simulate the kind of design elements that books and magazines use all the time.
+Notice how those typographic characters are being used as borders?
+This is a common approach: using asterisks, equal signs, or underscores to simulate the kind of design elements that books and magazines use all the time.

 Even print books that are 100% text undergo the design treatment.
 Typography is well worth studying as a web designer, and there are some excellent resources online from which to start.

-Though many maintain that plain text is all you need for an email, a big old block of unformatted text can be very hard to read.
+Though many maintain that plain text is all you need for an email, a large block of unformatted text can be very hard to read.
 Look at what’s missing: